In this guide

 What are preliminary meetings?Back to top

-Preliminary meetings are an important case management tool which allow both us, and the nurse or midwife to raise and resolve issues in advance of a full hearing.
+Preliminary meetings are an important case management tool which allow both us, and the nurse, midwife or nursing associate to raise and resolve issues in advance of a full hearing.

 This means we can try to avoid delays to the case being finally resolved.
 We also use preliminary meetings to apply to cancel a hearing.1